Imma get this out, right up front.

 But then, there’s no one that didn’t immediately jump to their feet when Mayor Ford got up to discuss why he thought he shouldn’t have to pay back the money during the debate on the motion.
 Advise him that, he probably shouldn’t even be in council chambers.
 He certainly shouldn’t be voting on the motion either.
 Councillors declare an interest and bow out of the proceedings for much more distant reasons of possible conflict than this.
 Did Mayor Ford never bother to find out what that was all about?

 Of course, it is Mayor Ford we’re talking about here.
 He seems to take very little counsel from anyone once his mind is made up.
 Witness how he’s brushed aside suggestions from the police and his brother about getting himself a driver.
-Maybe there was just no talking him out of this course of action either.

 So now, he could feasibly lose his job over a measly $3150.00.
 Even if he doesn’t, he’s subjected himself to participating in yet another sad public spectacle that has very little to do with the actual running of this city.
 He will diminish himself and of the office of the mayor just a little bit further.